greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/pgvector/pgvector.html.md

 `pgvector` for Greenplum Database has the following limitations:

-- The Greenplum Query Optimizer (GPORCA) does not support vector indexes.
+- The Greenplum Query Optimizer (GPORCA) does not support `ivfflat` and `hnsw` vector indexes.
+Queries on tables that utilize these index types fall back to the Postgres-based Planner.
 - Append-optimized tables cannot use vector indexes.
 - The size of (a vector) index can be larger than the table size.